City beat Colchester in extra time

 Grecians manager Matt Taylor made four changes from the first leg.
 Jonny Maxted replaced Lewis Ward in goal whilst Alex Fisher, Jayden Richardson and Archie Collins all started.

-City had Colchester firmly on the ropes for much of the half - and the Grecians took a deserved lead within 10 minutes.
-Aaron Martin was the unlikely provider.
-Jake Taylor’s deflected shot inside the box landed fortunately at the feet of Martin who smashed home from five yards out.
+City had Colchester firmly on the ropes for much of the half and the Grecians took a deserved lead within 10 minutes.
+Aaron Martin was the unlikely scorer.
+Jake Taylor’s deflected shot inside the box landed fortunately at the feet of the central defender who fired home from five yards out.

-Randell Williams, who’s got the most assists in League Two this season, nearly replicating Cohen Brammal’s first leg goal with a free kick on the edge of the box.
+The inform Randell Williams, who’s bagged the most assists in League Two this season, nearly replicated Cohen Brammal’s first leg goal with a free kick on the edge of the box.
 The winger curled his effort over the wall from 30 yards out - but he was denied by a mesmerising fingertip save from the keeper.

-A vigorous Williams was at the heart of the action soon later and had two more glorious chances to take the lead.
-The winger headed Dean Moxy’s ball over the bar from close range before skimming the post with a curling effort just outside the box.
+A vigorous Williams was at the heart of the action soon later; the 22-year-old had two more glorious chances to take the lead.
+He headed Dean Moxy’s ball over the bar from close range before skimming the post with a curling effort just outside the box.

 The visitors grew into the game late on and looked dangerous in the final third.
 Maxted was required to palm away a rare effort on goal soon after Luke Gambin blasted a shot just over his bar.

-An entertaining first half ended: Exeter 1 Colchester 0.
+The first half ended: Exeter City 1 Colchester 0.

-Just 15 minutes into the second half, Jayden Richardson fired City into the lead after a rapid start.
+Just 15 minutes into the second half, Jayden Richardson fired City into the lead.
 Bowman hit the post with a header - but Richardson followed up on the rebound and squirmed the ball under Dean Gerkin.

-All of a sudden, the momentum swung in favour of the visitors.
-Immediately after scoring, City were on the back foot.
-Kwame Poku blasted a shot over the away stand, Maxted tipped a looping cross over the bar and Frank noble shot miles wide from a good position in the box – Exeter weathered the initial storm well.
+Immediately after scoring, however, City were swiftly on the back foot as Colchester tried to call their way back into the contest.
+Kwame Poku blasted a shot just wide of the post, Maxted tipped a looping cross over the bar and Frank Noble shot wide from a good position in the box.

 The game ended 2-1 (2-2 on aggregate) taking the game into extra time.